jagan-l/DRAM/docs/usage.md

 `kill "$(cat .nextflow.pid)"`

 If you would like to launch DRAM2 in a slurm job, because Nextflow uses very minimal resources, it is suggested to launch it in a small job, such as 1 CPU and 1 GB of RAM.
 But this job will need to stay alive for the entire duration of the DRAM2 run.

+### Important Command-Line Options Explained

+`--input_fasta`

+This is the location to the input FASTA files.
+Can be named as such: `*.f*`.

+`--outdir`

+This is the desired output directory.

+`--input_genes`

+If the user has already called genes they may use this option to specify the location of a directory containing `*.faa` files.
+It is key, and is stated in the GitHub documentation, they these files have headers which are unique to a given sample for correct downstream processes.

+`--annotations`

+If the user already has a DRAM2 annotations TSV file, in the correct format, they can provide these using this command-line option.

+`--slurm`

+This option tells Nextflow to use SLURM as the job scheduler.
+Additional SLURM options can be specified such as `--partition [PARTITION_NAME]` and `--slurm_node [NODE_NAME]`

 ### Important Core Nextflow Options